FabricioBattaglia/Moment-of-Muscle/artifacts/architecture.md

 The Moment of Muscle application manages their own resources at the moment and is being developed on Android Studio.

 # Security
-We will be storing data in a MySQL database.
-We will use standard data encryption practices when dealing with accounts/user information.
+Currently, security is not a concern as it is outside of our scope.
+However, we will be storing data in a MySQL database.
+We will consider standard data encryption practices when dealing with accounts/user information.
 Users will be able to recover their username/password if lost/stolen.

 # Performance
-Our performance goals are for the application to be lightweight and have short and direct features, which are meaningful and easy for users to use.
-This will save a lot on the overhead of the project and result in a quick application.
+Performance is not a concern as it is outside of our scope.
+Currently, we are trying to create a basic functional Android application and performance is not a focus point at the moment as the developers are the only users.
+Additionally, we are only using test data and thus the need to optimize performance is unnecessary.

 # Scalability
 We plan to make Moment of Muscle available on the Android app store for users to download.
 We have a clear and defined plan for our architecture to meet future demand.
 When hitting a certain number of users we plan to get more servers and continually test our application to make sure that our database records are fast/accurate.
 Moment of Muscle is positioning itself to be able to accept large quantities of users.
 Our 5 developers are the only ones with access to Moment of Muscle at the moment, so scaling is not currently an issue in our development phase.